6 Proven Ways to Have Better Conversations and Become Socially Electric

 When you think about it, most or even all the conversations we have already have a purpose or intended direction.
 Whether the other person is aware of your intended direction is another thing, but you wouldn’t get in your car and start driving if you didn’t have an end destination.
 A conversation is exactly the same.

 Whether you’re speaking to a new potential client or stakeholder, make sure you are fully aware of the purpose of the conversation before you get started.
-Purpose gives us confidence, courage and boosts our influencing skills.
+Purpose gives us confidence, and courage and boosts our influencing skills.

 2. Keep useful conversation openers in your back pocket